Most Common Myths

 Myth: Hospice will cause me to lose my insurance.

-Fact: Insurance companies are what pay for hospice.
-If a patient has Medicare Part A, there is zero expenses for hospice.
+Fact: Insurance companies pay for hospice.
+If a patient has Medicare Part A, there are zero expenses for hospice.
 If a patient has Private Insurance, the service may cost little to nothing with a co-pay.

 .03